steamclock/bluejay/README.md

 let heartRate = CharacteristicIdentifier(uuid: "2A37", service: heartRateService)
 ```

-Bluejay requires using the `ServiceIdentifier` and `CharacteristicIdentifier` structs because this can help make it clear in your code whether you are working with a Service or a Characteristic, and prevents problems like mistakingly using or specifying a Service when a Characteristic is expected.
+Bluejay uses the `ServiceIdentifier` and `CharacteristicIdentifier` structs to avoid problems like accidentally specifying a Service when a Characteristic is expected.

 ### Scanning

-Bluejay has a powerful scanning API that can be either simple or customizable to satisfy many use cases.
+Bluejay has a powerful device scanning API that can be be used simply or customized to satisfy many use cases.

 #### Basic Scanning